thanh018/Summary/README.md

 Initialization |	Optional during declaration	| Optional during declaration	 | Required during declaration Use Case	| Use in older codebases or when function-scoping is needed	| Use for variables that may change, especially in loops or conditionals | Use for constants or variables that should not change after initialization

+`var`:

+- Scope: Function-scoped, meaning it is accessible within the function it is declared in.
+- Hoisting: Variables declared with var are hoisted to the top of their scope and initialized with undefined.
+- Re-declaration: Can be re-declared within the same scope.
+- Re-assignment: Can be re-assigned.
+- Initialization: Optional during declaration.
+- Use Case: Suitable for older codebases or when function-scoping is required.

+`let`:

+- Scope: Block-scoped, meaning it is accessible within the block it is declared in (e.g., within {}).
+- Hoisting: Variables declared with let are hoisted to the top of their block but are not initialized.
+- Re-declaration: Cannot be re-declared within the same scope.
+- Re-assignment: Can be re-assigned.
+- Initialization: Optional during declaration.
+- Use Case: Ideal for variables that may change, especially in loops or conditional blocks.

+`const`:

+- Scope: Block-scoped, similar to let.
+- Hoisting: Variables declared with const are hoisted to the top of their block but are not initialized.
+- Re-declaration: Cannot be re-declared within the same scope.
+- Re-assignment: Cannot be re-assigned after initial assignment.
+- Initialization: Required during declaration.
+- Use Case: Best for constants or variables that should not change after initialization.

 ## 3. Hoisting
   - Variables declared with `var` are hoisted
   - Initialize with `undefined` before the code run